 You want to speak about what your readers are really after, not attempting to persuade them into your own sales funnel.

-Refreshing Your Meta Descriptions on Older Content
+7. Refresh Your Meta Descriptions For Older Content

 You can re-share and grab more visibility from older posts if you perform a systematic refresh of all of your meta descriptions.

-Examples of Great Meta Descriptions
+Examples Of Great Meta Descriptions

-So what does a great meta description look like?
+So, what does a great meta description look like?

 Here are a few examples:

-- “By thinking clearly about your needs, it is possible to find a computer that will help you do all the things you currently love, and more.
+“By thinking clearly about your needs, it is possible to find a computer that will help you do all the things you currently love, and more.
 Our technicians explain.”

 Not every meta description type will work well for each industry.
 This is where testing, assessing your results, and making changes based on those results come in.

-Optimizing Meta Descriptions Requires Striking a Balance
+Optimizing Meta Descriptions